lpsinger/userguide/quickstart.rst

 public alerts.
 Documents relating to teleconferences and in-person meetings are available at `OpenLVEM wiki`_.

-4. Visit GraceDb
+4. Visit GraceDB
 ----------------

-Familiarize yourself with GraceDb_, LIGO/Virgo's online portal for alerts and real-time results.
+Familiarize yourself with GraceDB_, LIGO/Virgo's online portal for alerts and real-time results.

 .. [#f1] GCN Circulars are similar to `Astronomer's Telegrams`_ (ATels).
 By